Njan Gandharvan: Plot

 Everything seems to be going fine, when one evening, Devan loses his voice.
-A voice (Padmarajan) speaks to Devan from the fallen branch of the Paala tree, whose sap starts to bring forth blood, warning him that he has broken the laws of Devaloka and that he is to be punished for his crimes by Chitraradhan, who is the king of the celestial city of the gandharvas.
+A voice speaks to Devan from the fallen branch of the Paala tree, whose sap starts to bring forth blood, warning him that he has broken the laws of Devaloka and that he is to be punished for his crimes by Chitraradhan, who is the king of the celestial city of the gandharvas.
 Devan and Bhama frantically try to run away from the situation but in vain.
 As he is about to be taken away from Bhama, Devan motions to Bhama to not summon him with the holy Rudhiraksham again.
-A lost and gloomy Bhama pines for her beloved in the forthcoming period, which worries her family, making them agree to her marrying Devan, assuming that that would make her happy.
-However, when her father (M. G. Soman) asks her to request Devan to bring his parents so that their marriage may be fixed, Bhama finds herself in a quandary.
+A lost and gloomy Bhama pines for her beloved in the forthcoming period, which worries her family, making them agree to her marrying Devan, assuming that would make her happy.
+However, when her father asks her to request Devan to bring his parents so that their marriage may be fixed, Bhama finds herself in a quandary.
 Left without a choice, she is forced to violate Devan's warning and summon him with the Rudhiraksham.
 Devan does not appear before her; instead, Bhama perceives the terrible lashes that are being meted out as punishment to the gandharvan.

 More than a week passes, and one night Bhama finds, to her joy, that Devan has returned to her.
 Devan informs Bhama that he had to undergo cruel tortures in the halls of Chitraradhan's celestial palace for seven nights and seven days.
 While gandharva is not supposed to come in daylight and is not permitted to meet human beings other than his lover, Devan had broken the law by appearing in public and singing songs for others.